 Hunters are allowed up to 3 deer.
 Buck season opens August 1.
 Any deer is allowed after October 1 through December 31 and waterfowl migration is in full swing.

 Weekly schedule: Arrive at camp on Monday morning and depart camp on

 Saturday morning.
 Clients may hunt deer on the same-day-airborne.

-Includes: Air charter service from Kodiak to/from lodge (Andrew Air), lodge accommodations, home cooked meals (breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and transportation to and from hunt area.
+Includes: Lodge accommodations, home cooked meals (hot breakfast, box lunch, snacks, beverages and dinner), VHF/marine radio, and transportation to and from hunt area.

 What to bring: See Trip Planner, gear list.
 Reminder, leave rifle hard case and travel clothes bag with air transporter.
-Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes.
+Packing: recommend hunters pack personal gear in multiple small waterproof bags for easy transport on small air charter planes and boats.